rafnak1/QRpass/leitor/README.md

-The stable release for the qr reader (runs on a Raspberry pi 2)
+The first stable release for the qr reader (runs on a Raspberry pi 2)

 Program requirements:
 - pyzbar;